-In my photographs, I try to balance creativity with clean graphical lines.
-I usually find a simple composition that brings out the rider and tells the right story.
-This way I aim to create photos that are aesthetic and comfortable for the eye, and at the same time true to the riders’ personal styles.
-I also try to add new components to my work to make it more dramatic, lately including different sorts of flash action and a lot of backlighting.
-I like, however, to focus my work on being unpredictable and ever-evolving.
-I am highly dedicated to learning and am always looking for new ways to develop my skills, as there are always ways to improve both technically and creatively in photography.
+I usually strive to find a simple composition that brings out the rider, tells a story and makes you dream.
+This way I aim to create photos that are aesthetic and comfortable for the eye, and at the same time true to the riders personal styles.
+I also try to push myself and my photography by adding unpredictable components or working out concepts and new ideas.
+I am still dedicated to learning and am always looking for new ways to develop my skills, as there are always ways to improve both technically and creatively in photography.